bigwiv/Biopython-cn/chr16.rst

 regression model is incorrect for only two of the gene pairs, which corresponds to a prediction accuracy of 88%.

-16.1.4??Logistic Regression, Linear Discriminant Analysis, and Support Vector Machines
+16.1.4  Logistic Regression, Linear Discriminant Analysis, and Support Vector Machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The logistic regression model is similar to linear discriminant
 analysis.
 In linear discriminant analysis, the class probabilities also
 follow equations (`16.2 <#eq:OP>`__) and (`16.3 <#eq:NOP>`__).
 However,
-instead of estimating the coefficients ¦Â directly, we first fit a normal
+instead of estimating the coefficients Î² directly, we first fit a normal
 distribution to the predictor variables *x*.
-The coefficients ¦Â are then
+The coefficients Î² are then
 calculated from the means and covariances of the normal distribution.
 If
 the distribution of *x* is indeed normal, then we expect linear
 discriminant analysis to perform better than the logistic regression